 SAFEGUARD OF WOMEN AT WORKPLACE

-The Company has constituted an internal committee in line with the requirements of the Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
-The Committee has been set up to redress complaints received regarding sexual harassment.
-The committee functions in accordance with the model code of conduct developed by National Commission for woman/ Ministry of Woman and Child Development.
+The Company has in place a Policy on Prevention, Prohibition and Redressal of Sexual Harassment of Women at Workplace in line with the requirements of the Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
+An Internal Committee has been set up to redress complaints received regarding sexual harassment.
+The committee functions in accordance with the model code of conduct developed by National Commission for Woman/ Ministry of Woman and Child Development.
 The committee spread awareness amongst the employees regarding Zero Tolerance for sexual harassment at work place.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 The Management Discussion and Analysis Report as required under Regulation 34 read with Schedule V to the SEBI (LODR) Regulations forms part of this Report as Annexure-I.